An Image Registration Model in Electron Backscatter Diffraction: Discrete Image Registration Model

 \subsection{Quaternion Representation of \texorpdfstring{$\SO(3)$}{SO(3)}}

-There are several ways to represent the elements of the rotation group $\SO(3)$, for example by real-valued $3 \times 3$ matrices or Euler angles.
-In this paper, we focus on the representation by quaternions.
+There are several ways to represent the elements of the rotation group $\SO(3)$, for example by real-valued $3 \times 3$ matrices or by three Euler angles.
+In this paper, we focus on the representation by quaternions of unit length.
+Compared to the matrix representation only four components are needed.
+Moreover, the calculations for quaternions are more convenient than for the representation by Euler angle.
 For further information the reader may consult, e.g., \cite{Gr12}.

 Quaternions are elements of the form $q = (s,v)^\tT \in \mathbb R \times \mathbb R^3$, which form a 4-dimensional real vector space and together with the Hamiltonian multiplication

 where $\times$ denotes the vector product, also a division algebra.
 Note that the Hamiltonian multiplication is associative, but not commutative.
 The conjugate of $q = (s,v)^\tT \in \mathbb R \times \mathbb R^3$ is given by $ \overline{q} = (s, -v)^\tT $ and its norm or length by